You Don’t Need to Please Everyone: Not Everyone Has ‘Good Taste’

 - This personal journey during which you discover who you are is a process that lasts your entire life.

-- This can make a young person sometimes feel a serious disconnect between what they are or feel, and what others want from them.
+- This can make a young person sometimes feel a serious disconnection between what they are or feel, and what others want from them.

 - Society asks you to be attractive, perfect, and independent.
 What’s in style becomes homogenized, while your uniqueness and essence are removed.
 This is wrong.

-Everyone has gone through these stages to at last find that inner balance, where you find that you like being unique, special, and different from the rest.
+Everyone has gone through these stages only to find that inner balance is the essential part that makes you feel unique, special, and different from the rest.

 The adventure of being yourself

 Far from what many people believe, being yourself isn’t easy.
-On the one hand, you have the expectations of your surroundings, your family, society, and your job.
+On one hand, you have to face the expectations of your surroundings, family, society, and job:

-- You are expected to be good children, loving partners, and effective employees.
+- We are expected to be good children, loving partners, and effective employees.

 - Although sometimes you’re just experimenting with who you are, blackmail and the expectations of others can solicit things from you that go against your values.

 - The adventure of being yourself requires you to experience small confrontations, whether you like it or not.
-This should not be seen as wrong, however.
+This is not wrong or immoral.

 Not everyone has the “good taste” to appreciate you

-The world won’t end with a “no, I don’t like you;” in fact, this opens up better opportunities.
+The world won’t end with a “no, I don’t like you”; in fact, this opens up other opportunities:

-- If you strive every day to have everyone like you, you pull away from yourself and that personal journey where your self-esteem, balance, and identity are inscribed.
+- If you strive every day to have everyone like you, you might pull away from yourself: that personal journey where your self-esteem, balance, and identity are inscribed.

-- If someone doesn’t have the “good taste” to appreciate your character, your outrageous laughter, your sense of humor, your sarcasm, and your passion for life, don’t worry.
+- If someone doesn’t have the “good taste” to appreciate your character, outrageous laughter, sense of humor, sarcasm, and passion for life – don’t worry.

-For each person who grimaces in disgust, there are dozens of others who empathize with who you are – the vitality that defines you and makes you unique.
-So don’t hesitate to enjoy every day of the adventure of being yourself.
+For each person who grimaces in disgust, there are dozens of others who empathize with who you are: the vitality that defines you and makes you unique.
+So don’t hesitate to enjoy every day as an adventure to self-discovery.